ErinAngelita/Q-Ale/README.md

 - Edited site structure and made createquiz in navbar
 - started exploring route variation and tested with createquiz (worked!)

+### 3/9/18
+- added textroundinput.js file
+- started working on passing props from createquiz to textroundinput so that we can link info from previous page to new page
+- added a POST route to index.js for textroundinput

 ````````// Multi-process to utilize all CPU cores.
 // if (cluster.isMaster) {